noahshinn/pubapi-web/README.md

-# A simple search engine for public API specs
+# A simple web network of public APIs

 ## To run